decentsocial/website/blog/2020-10-02-Notes-on-I-have-got-nothing-to-hide.md

 # Wiretapping, terrorism, analysis

-The american government, after sep 11, engaged in mass surveillance and data-mining [^1]
+The American government, after sep 11, engaged in mass surveillance and data-mining [^1]

 Authorizing NSA to do warrantless wiretapping and analysis suspicious behaviour of its citizen [^2]